Lumia imaging apps: Smart Shoot

-Smart Shoot (previously Nokia Smart Shoot) is a camera application which lets users capture selected parts of a photo by using a lens for the camera app that takes a number of photos in quick succession then it allows users to select "the best" moments from each individual image, Smart Shoot can select faces from various succeeding images so if one person blinks during a single shot and doesn't blink during the next and let the user choose the faces they prefer for the picture.
-Smart Shoot can be launched through the application picker or via the Microsoft Camera's lenses, when attempting to take a shot the app will enquire the user to hold the phone steady, if the picture is correctly taken users may remove objects and people from the photograph.
+Smart Shoot (previously Nokia Smart Shoot) is a camera application which lets users capture selected parts of a photo by using a lens for the camera app that takes a number of photos in quick succession, then lets users select "the best" moments from each individual image.
+Smart Shoot can select faces from various succeeding images, so if one person blinks during a single shot and doesn't blink during the next, the user can choose the faces they prefer for the picture.
+Smart Shoot can be launched through the application picker or via the Microsoft Camera's lenses.
+When attempting to take a shot the app will enquire the user to hold the phone steady.
+If the picture is correctly taken users may remove objects and people from it.

 Video Upload

-Video Uploader (previously Nokia Video Upload) was a YouTube-based video uploader that let Lumia users upload their videos to Google's YouTube, initially it was only launched for the Nokia Lumia 1020 but got expanded to additional devices.
-In September 2015 Microsoft announced that they would no longer update nor support the Video Upload application, but that people who had previously downloaded the application could still use it as they always had but that it would immediately be removed from the Windows Phone Store.
+Video Uploader (previously Nokia Video Upload) was a YouTube-based video uploader that let Lumia users upload their videos to YouTube.
+Initially, it was only launched for the Nokia Lumia 1020, but later expanded to additional devices.
+In September 2015, Microsoft announced that they would no longer update nor support the Video Upload application; existing installations could still be used, but the app would immediately be removed from the Windows Phone Store.

 Video Tuner

-Video Tuner (previously Nokia Video Tuner) is a video editing application that enables trimming, slowing down footage, brightening the video's colours, adding music to frames, applying filters, rotating, cropping and sharing directly shared to Instagram.
+Video Tuner (previously Nokia Video Tuner) is a video editing application that enables trimming, slowing down footage, brightening the video's colors, adding music to frames, applying filters, rotating, cropping and sharing directly shared to Instagram.
 The software integrates with the Lumia Imaging SDK that enables developers to create similar editing software in their own applications.